jrcharney/kodos/README.md

 ## Why LFS instead of Binary?
 Won't it break if (insert software here) is upgraded?

-You shouldn't have to wait for the Debian or RedHat folks
+You shouldn't have to wait for the Debian or RedHat folks for an upgrade.
+But you also shouldn't have to worry about if something breaks.
+One of the goals of Kodos is to resolve that problem.
+Something like a "No Fear" upgrade script that you can use upgrade software at the **source** level rather than relying on binaries that are dependent upon architecture and detailed settings.

+Frankly, I don't really care too much as to how much I need to know about my computer except for the features, what they features should do and what the features shouldn't do.
+Leave all the core worries to the Unix beards, Linus Torvalds, and all the other big wigs.

 ## Why not use ArchOS?